Buyers Clubs: Lessons in Community Care

 Medications can be a big part of our HIV and Hep C care, but getting the medications we need can be challenging.
 In many cases, community members have taken action to support one another while protesting.
 One example of this response is the creation of buyers clubs.

 Organizers smuggled large amounts of non-FDA approved medications into the United States.
-Thousands of members paid membership fees to access these medications and most clubs offered medications at the lowest possible prices.
+Thousands of members paid membership fees to access these medications, and most clubs offered medications at the lowest possible prices.
 Buyers clubs also shared information about HIV and new treatments.

 Buyers clubs operated outside of formalized healthcare systems, serving as a form of civil disobedience.
 While illegal, many depended on these clubs for life-saving medications.
 They became a crucial way for people to manage their HIV care when governments and healthcare structures fell short.
 These clubs are an incredible example of community solidarity and support.